Distance distributions and inverse problems for metric measure spaces: Distance Distributions

 where the infimum is taken over all ambient metric spaces $(Z,d_Z)$ and isometric embeddings $\phi_X:X \rightarrow Z$ and $\phi_Y:Y \rightarrow Z$, and where $d^Z_H$ denotes Hausdorff distance in $Z$.

-The Gromov-Hausdorff distance can be reformulated in several ways, and we will make particular use of a reformulation in terms of the distortion of a correspondence.
-For compact metric spaces $X$ and $Y$, let $\Gamma_{X,Y}:X \times Y \times X \times Y \rightarrow \R$ denote the \emph{distortion map}, defined by
+The GH distance can be reformulated in several ways, and we will make particular use of a reformulation in terms of the distortion of a correspondence.
+For compact metric spaces $X$ and $Y$, let $\Gamma_{X,Y}:X \times Y \times X \times Y \rightarrow \R$ denote the \emph{distortion map}, defined by \begin{linenomath} \end{linenomath} A \emph{correspondence} between sets $X$ and $Y$ is a subset $R \subset X \times Y$ such that the coordinate projection maps $\pi_X:X \times Y \rightarrow X$ and $\pi_Y:X \times Y \rightarrow Y$ give surjections when restricted to $R$.
+The set of all correspondences between $X$ and $Y$ is denoted $\mathcal{R}(X,Y)$.
+We then have the following reformulation of GH distance \cite{burago2001course}: